qinwenshuo/NLP-Personality-Analysis-using-emojis/README.md

 posts that could be potentially useful for personality prediction.
 Continuing on this idea, we want to test whether emojis can be important indicators of personality.

+Cui, Brandon, and Calvin Qi.
+"Survey analysis of machine learning methods for natural language processing for MBTI Personality Type Prediction."
+(2017).